Morning session 9.00 - 12.00 (Nursery 8.50 - 11.50)

 Lunch consists of a two course meal and the menu is carefully designed to satisfy the nutritional needs of young children.
 Special diets are also catered for.
 Particular attention is given to teaching good table manners and the correct use of cutlery.

 Payment should be made to the school secretary each Monday morning, or in advance half termly.
-The cost is currently £10.00 per week with cheques made payable to Northumberland County Council.
+From September 2018, the cost will be £11.00 per week with cheques made payable to Northumberland County Council.

 Milk is provided free of charge for children in Nursery and Reception up until the term that the child has their fifth birthday.
 Milk may then be purchased at a cost of £14 per term, payable in advance with cheques made payable to Northumberland County Council.